 - Route (wagon wheel pasta)

-How to make Italian sausage soup?
+How to make this Italian soup with sausage

 - Cook vegetables: Add the onions, carrots and celery to the pot.
 Season with salt and pepper.
 Cook, stirring frequently, until the onions are softened, about 5-8 minutes.
 Add in the garlic and Italian seasoning.
 Sauté until fragrant, about 30 seconds to 1 minute.
 Add in the tomato paste and cook, stirring, until the tomato paste starts to caramelize, about 1-2 minutes.